June 22, 2023 | Updated: February 20, 2024

 The amount of innovation happening around Artificial Intelligence is astounding, and it’s amazing to see the advances the Open Source community is quickly making.
 There are huge gains being made in open source Language Models as well as the various methods they can be integrated into applications.
 With raw power exposed by Artificial Intelligence, it’s never been more important to have a solid abstraction over the capability to give developers the flexibility they need.
 With this in mind we are thrilled to share that we have several capabilities supported in LangChain and LlamaIndex, from Vector Search support all the way to Chat Logging and document indexing.
 We’re moving fast here and will continue to release new functionality for the premier providers.

 With all of this said, things are just getting started, we’re committed at MongoDB to helping developers power the next generation of AI-enabled Applications with the best Developer Data Platform in the market.
-We’re excited to continue to evolve this solution and get to General Availability as soon as we can.
 We’re also going to be looking into more frameworks and plugin architectures that we can support.
 But as always, the most important part of this equation is you, the developer.
 We’re going to be talking to the community and finding the ways we can serve you best and ensure we’re meeting your needs every step of the way.
 Go forth and build!